rizdiaprilian/MLOps_Zoomcamp/Week1_Introduction/README.md

 This section covers the initial configuration on working environment required before proceeding to following throughout this course.
 In this case, the option is to rent an EC2 virtual machine on AWS as to getting all requirements prepared.

 Remainder: running this instance may cost a few dollars to spend up with.
-It is better to stop (or delete) the instance before leaving.
+Do not forget to stop (or delete) the instance before leaving.

 On a sidenote, all of these configurations were done on my personal Windows notebook.
 Bash terminals used are Git Bash and VSCode.